Volunteer Tutor Opportunities

 What types of volunteer opportunities do you offer?

 PEP volunteers primarily assist instructors as classroom tutors.
-PEP tutors work with adult students one-to-one and in groups (typically two to five students) in the following classes: reading, writing and basic math for persons without a high school diploma and beginning ESL.
+PEP tutors work with adult students one-to-one and in groups (typically two to five students) in the following classes: reading, writing and basic math for persons without a high school diploma and beginning ELA.
 Some experienced PEP volunteers tutor adults one-to-one, independent of a class.

 Persons who prefer to volunteer on an occasional basis are also welcome.
 PEP volunteers assist new students with the testing and registration process prior to each semester.
 Skilled volunteers help with special activities such as filing, mailings, word processing, data entry, video taping, writing a feature story, publicity and event planning.